 Teaching others what you learn is one of the best ways to re-enforce your learning.
 It is also a great way to combine your training with quality family and friends time.

 Training for Reality

-Use your peripheral vision and formulate a plan of escape when-ever you enter a new situation (notice where the exits are, potential weapons, etc.).
+Use your peripheral vision and create a plan of escape whenever you enter a new situation (notice where the exits are, potential weapons, etc.).

 A side effect of this is that being aware is transparent.
 People (would be attackers) notice that you are aware which makes you less of a target.